-Grades are transcribed upon completion of a course of study.
-A course(s) of study in progress will not appear on the transcript until the end of a term.

-Note: Students receive a grade of Pass, Not Passed, Dropped, or Withdrawn on their permanent academic record and transcript for any course(s) of study for which they enroll in a term, regardless of whether they attempt an assessment.
-An earned Pass or Not Passed is not replaced with a grade of Withdrawn.
-Grades of Not Passed and Withdrawn are counted as units not completed and, as such, are counted against satisfactory academic progress.
+WGU enters grades on transcripts upon completion of a course of study.
+A course of study In Progress will not appear on the transcript until the end of a Term.
+Students receive a grade of Pass, Not Passed, In Progress, Dropped or Withdrawn on their permanent academic record and transcript for any course(s) of study for which they enroll in a Term, regardless of whether they attempt an assessment.
+WGU will not replace an earned Pass or Not Passed with a grade of Withdrawn.
+WGU counts grades of Not Passed and Withdrawn as units not completed and, as such, these grades count against satisfactory academic progress.